Cacti/documentation/Spine.md

 2021-01-08 14:31:40 - SPINE: Poller[1] PID[13804] DEBUG: The Value of Active Threads is 0 for Device ID 38
 2021-01-08 14:31:40 - SPINE: Poller[1] PID[13804] POLLER: Active Threads is 0, Pending is 0
 ```
 ####  Running spine for a specifc host

-If you want to run spine for a specifc host you are able to do that with the following command\
+If you want to run spine for a specifc host you are able to do that with the
+following command:

 ```shell
 /usr/local/spine/bin# ./spine -R -f 42 -l 42 -V 5